romanlamsal/kithub-actions-builder/README.md

 Could be used to generate github action workflows with the added benefit of type-safety and contextual hints, thanks to Kotlin.

+## kscript
+The library can be used with kscript.
+Simply add ``//DEPS de.lamsal:kithub-actions-builder:1.0.22`` to your .kts file and kscript will be able to pull it.

 ## Installation
 This package is available via [jcenter](https://bintray.com/romanlamsal/maven/kithub-actions-builder) or [github packages](https://github.com/romanlamsal/kithub-actions-builder/packages)